Nodak HALL OF FAME

 Fan

-• Must be a Super-fan of the Nodak Speedway that has made a significant mark on Nodak Speedway’s history
+- Must be a Super-fan of the Nodak Speedway that has made a significant mark and contributed to the Nodak Speedway’s history

 All Nominees

-• Individuals may also be considered who made significant achievements in the sport, but left the sport early due to a variety of circumstances
+- Individuals may also be considered who made significant achievements and/or impact at the Nodak Speedway, but left the Nodak Speedway and/or sport early due to a variety of circumstances

 ————————